tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 Second Method
 When you select new project in visual studio you will see a template named Clean_Architecture_Program_Generator_for_CSharp_and_NET6, if you don't see filter the project type and select Clean Architecture, select this template and create your project
 This will create a ClassLibrary project named Clean_Architecture_Program_Generator_for_CSharp_and_NET6 within YourProjectFolderName

+*Change the Custom Tool property to **TextTemplatingFileGenerator** on the above .tt files to generate all projects*

 ---
 ## Clean Architecture Database Access Generator.tt